robnaratt34/welovemovies-front/README.md

 # WeLoveMovies Frontend Application

 This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.

-## Installation

-1. Fork / clone this repository.
-1. Run `npm install`.

-Use `npm start` to run the application.
-If you deploy this application, create a `.env.production` file similar to the `.env.development` file.
+This project uses React and React Router for the frontend, while the backend uses Express and a Postgresql database.

+The deployment for this project is found here:

+The repository for the backend of the project is found here: https://github.com/robnaratt34/welovemovies.git